RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/DIA/00-Downloading-raw-DIA-files.md

   * An error occurred when on the injection resulting in file named geoduck7, so Lumos immediately re-injected and re-ran that sample, resulting in file name geoduck7_170124190430.
   * All .raw data files are saved on the Roberts Lab Owl server: [Lumos_Raw](http://owl.fish.washington.edu/generosa/Generosa_DNR/Lumos_Raw/)
   * .raw files on owl are labeled "2017_January_23_envtstress_geoduck##.raw" & "2017_January_23_envtstress_blank##.raw" where "##" is a 2-digit number generated chronologically as the samples were injected.
-  * The .raw files on the Owl server include data for: geoduck gill peptides + PRTC ("geoduck) and one blank prepared alongside the samples ("geoduckBlank"); true blank injections (should not contain any peptides, "blank")
+  * The .raw files on the Owl server include data for: geoduck gill peptides + PRTC ("geoduck") and one blank prepared alongside the samples ("geoduckBlank"); true blank injections (should not contain any peptides, "blank")
   * The [sequence file](../../data/DIA/2017_January_23_sequence_file.csv) indicates to which sample each file corresponds